AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-ecatalog-viewer-about/c-html5-20-ecatalog-viewer-customizingviewer/r-html5-ecatalog-viewer-20-customize-secondarycontrolbar.md

 ---
 description: The secondary control bar is the rectangular area that contains First and Last Page buttons and a Page Indicator when made available in CSS.
-seo-description: The secondary control bar is the rectangular area that contains First and Last Page buttons and a Page Indicator when made available in CSS.
-seo-title: Secondary control bar

 solution: Experience Manager
 title: Secondary control bar
-uuid: 9a91da6b-0d9b-4b4c-9659-86a64e624947

 feature: Dynamic Media Classic,Viewers,SDK/API,eCatalog
 role: Developer,Business Practitioner
 ---